The Last Days of Pompeii (1959 film): Casting

 The female lead is played by Christine Kaufmann, who was only 14 years old at that time.
 The respected Spanish character actor Fernando Rey appears as the villainous high priest.
 Barbara Caroll, of 1961's Goliath contro i giganti plays the blind slave Nydia, and fans of Goliath contro i giganti should also recognize Spanish actor Ángel Aranda as the young Antonius.
 Mimmo Palmara was already a genre regular, having appeared in both Hercules films with Reeves.
 He has the role of the Praetorian guard Gallinus.
 Anne-Marie Baumann, who only had a brief career in films, plays Julia, the Consul's Egyptian concubine.
 Each of the contributing production companies insisted on a name above the title to represent and protect its investment.

 Filming

 Director Mario Bonnard fell ill during production, leaving most of the film to be shot by Sergio Leone who went uncredited in the film prints.

 Release

-The film was released in Italy on 12 November 1959 in Italy.
-It was released in Germany on 22 December 1959, and on July 17, 1960 in the US.
+The film was released in Italy on 12 November 1959.
+It was released in Germany on 22 December 1959.

+United Artists distributed the film in 13 countries worldwide, including the U.S., Australia, Canada, Great Britain, Denmark, Iceland, India, Japan, New Zealand, Norway, Pakistan, South Africa and Sweden.

+They released it in the U.S. on July 17, 1960.

 Kine Weekly called it a "money maker" at the British box office in 1960.